Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DLnUjlixpg8.md

 ### Transcript

-> just go for it um low first person setting that there's more than five enemies in uh yeah i think so i think there is
+> just go for it, low first person setting that there's more than five enemies in, yeah i think so i think there is